 Purpose

 This document is intended to detail the implementation and configuration steps required to implement Settings Database.This document describes the various configuration aspects required to complete any manual or automatic patch associated with this release.
-Each section in this document contains the steps required to patch the system in productionTerms Used
+Each section in this document contains the steps required to patch the system in production.

+Terms Used